PabloMyDarling/automation-lang/README.md

 ## How to use automation-lang
 This section will teach you how to actually program in this lang.
+To make a script, you have to make a new file with the ".PAUTO" file extension,
+Then you can start writing your scripts.

 **Command 1:** open
 This command will start a file.
 If you input the path to a file/folder, it'll open it.
 If you input the path to an executable, it'll execute the app.